xan105/node-cgo-regodit/README.md

 Read/Write Windows Registry in Node using ffi-napi with a GoLang c-shared DLL.<br />
 This was to demo that you can use GoLang c-shared DLL (Go>=1.10) with ffi.<br />
-Syntax is inspired from InnoSetup's Pascal Scripting.
+Syntax is inspired from InnoSetup's Pascal Scripting Registry functions.

 Example
 =======